victorca25/traiNNer/docs/pretrained.md

 Following are the original trained models that authors made available for the different architectures, compiled here only for convenience.
 Also some experimental models that have been trained using this repository for use as pretrained models have been added.

+Additional custom models can be found in the [model database](https://upscale.wiki/wiki/Model_Database).

+In order to use these models, they can be downloaded and saved in any directory and the path should be added to the configuration file (usually `pretrain_model_G`).
+The default path to use is `experiments/pretrained_models`.

 ## Super Resolution

 <table>